mukkino/ae_shaarli-custom_toolbar_link/README.md

-# Shaarli Custom Toolbar Link
+# AE Shaarli Custom Toolbar Link

 A small configurable plugin for Shaarli that adds a custom hyperlink to the top toolbar without modifying Shaarli core files or theme templates.